 When driving on road #90, you will see the sign to this national park.
 After turning, you will climb using the road for about 6 km and reach the entrance.

-And as always, if you are reaching by car, enter “Jordan Star National Park” into Waze or Google Maps, and it will take you to the entrance.
-There is free parking near the entry.
+And as always, if you are reaching by car, enter “Jordan Star National Park” into Waze or Google Maps, which will take you to the entrance.
+There is free parking near the entrance.

 If you consider public transport, you should know that bus #28 has a Kokhav HaYarden bus stop.
 But the stop is on-road #90.
 That means you will have to climb more than 6 km to the entrance (and descend the same way when you finish).
 It makes public transport irrelevant for most people.

 Here is already a preset link to Moovit.
 Just enter your starting direction, and you will get the updated directions.